devendranaga/programming-in-C-and-Cpp/book.md

 So caution must be taken when creating and using the strings.
 Always null terminate the strings.

+Note that the `strlen` and `string_length` functions never check if the input is a `NULL`.
+The callers must take care of the pointer validity before calling `strlen`.

 **2. strcpy**

-The `strcopy` function is used to copy the source string into the destination.
+The `strcpy` function is used to copy the source string into the destination.

 Its prototype is as follows.